-The School of Nursing, Midwifery and Paramedicine produces the most graduate nurses in Australia and spans five campuses - Ballarat, Brisbane, Canberra, Melbourne and North Sydney.
-We have developed thousands of compassionate caregivers who are helping to improve the health of individuals, families, and communities with their expertise and passion.
+The School of Nursing, Midwifery and Paramedicine has the largest intake of nursing students in Australia and spans five campuses - Ballarat, Brisbane, Canberra, Melbourne and North Sydney.
+We have produced thousands of compassionate caregivers who are helping improve the health of individuals, families, and communities with their expertise and passion.

-Our popular postgraduate courses prepare students for advanced general and specialist practice, management and leadership roles.
+Our popular postgraduate courses prepare students for advanced general and specialist practice and can be tailored to suit individual career aspirations.